tiagods/go-extras/enum/README.md

 Unlike languages like Java, Go does not have native support for rich enums (with multiple attributes and associated functions).
 The most common pattern in Go uses `const` with `iota`, which is functional for simple values, but limited when you want to associate properties and behaviors with enums.

-The `enum-go` solves this limitation by allowing:
+The `go-extras` solves this limitation by allowing:

 - Enums with varied parameters
 - Association of functions to the enum